NPriyankaDS/NLP-projects/Langchain/Cuisine_Genius_app/README.md

 Dive into a carefully curated menu that reflects the essence of the cuisine.
 Use it as inspiration or take it as is – the choice is yours!
 Get Inspired and Start Cooking:

-With CuisineGenius, your journey to restaurant success begins.
+With Cuisine Genius, your journey to restaurant success begins.
 Use the generated ideas as a foundation to bring your culinary dreams to life.
 Ready to Get Started?
-Visit CuisineGenius.com Now!
+Visit https://cuisine-genius.streamlit.app/ Now!

 Embark on a culinary adventure with CuisineGenius and turn your restaurant dreams into reality.
 Visit our website and let the creative ideas flow.
 Your culinary masterpiece awaits!

-🌟 CuisineGenius - Where Ideas Meet Flavor! 🌟
+🌟 Cuisine Genius - Where Ideas Meet Flavor! 🌟